 As a student and as a professional, you are expected to maintain civil and professional behavior befitting your pursuit of advanced degrees and future professional positions.
-Whereas many fields offer their professional guidelines on professional standards of behavior expected of students pursuing these fields, we additionally require the following commitments to civility from students, including in their in-person, online, phone, and other forms of communication as well as in any setting where they represent themselves as a student at Pacifica (i.e., practicum or research sites):
+Whereas many fields offer guidelines professional standards of behavior expected of students pursuing these fields, we additionally require the following student commitments to civility, regarding in-person, online, phone, Zoom, and other forms of communication as well as in any setting where they represent themselves as a student at Pacifica (i.e., practicum or research sites):

-- Use courteous, direct, and professional speech at all times. - Use of profanities in speech or writing, including in online forums, toward other students, faculty, and staff in a matter that demonstrates disrespect or intends to intimidate them is prohibited. - In your on-campus and online presence, related to your educational experiences at Pacifica, reflect professionalism, commitment to ethical behavior, and awareness of others. - Attend all class sessions, arriving on time and remaining until dismissed.
+- Use courteous, direct, and professional speech at all times. - Use of profanities in speech or writing, including in online forums, toward other students, faculty, and staff in a matter that demonstrates disrespect or intends to intimidate them is prohibited.

+- In your on-campus and online presence, related to your educational experiences at Pacifica, reflect professionalism, commitment to ethical behavior, and mindfulness of others. - Attend all class sessions, arriving on time and remaining until dismissed.
 If you have to be delayed for class, notify instructor ahead of time.
 If you have to be late, please make your entrance as unobtrusive as possible. - Notify the instructor in advance of anticipated absences, late arrivals, or early departures. - Prepare fully for each class by completing assigned readings and other class work.
-Consistent lack of class preparedness may result in reduction of class grades or, in some cases, probationary status. - Present yourself and your ideas in a professional manner befitting a graduate student, including online, phone, and in-person communications. - Refrain from class or meeting disturbances, such as disruptive talking to other students, disruptive use of computer or phone equipment, or behaviors that distract others and disrupt learning. - Turn off and store away cell phones and all electronic devices unless used exclusively for class purposes or after permission has been otherwise granted from the faculty member. - If using a laptop or tablet computer in class to take notes, refrain from checking email, watching online content, other than those permitted by the instructor, or social media websites as a courtesy to your classmates and instructor. - Participate in all classes and allow others to participate.
-Refrain from dominating classroom discussions and demonstrate a capacity for disagreeing respectfully and emphatically.
-Continuing to dominate class discussions despite receiving feedback from instructors and other students may result in warning or probation. - Respect fellow classmates and the instructor.

-- Respect personal boundaries of other students and instructors, including physically or emotionally.
+Consistent lack of class preparedness may result in reduction of class grades or, in some cases, probationary status. - Present yourself and your ideas in a professional manner befitting a graduate student, including online, phone, and in-person communications. - Refrain from class or meeting disturbances, such as disruptive talking to other students, disruptive use of computer or phone equipment, or behaviors that distract others and disrupt learning. - Turn off and store away cell phones and all electronic devices unless used exclusively for class purposes or after permission has been otherwise granted from the faculty member teaching the class. - If using a laptop or tablet computer in class to take notes, refrain from checking email, watching online content, other than those permitted by the instructor, or social media websites as a courtesy to your classmates and instructor. - Participate in all classes and allow others to participate.
+Refrain from dominating classroom discussions and demonstrate a capacity for disagreeing respectfully and empathetically.
+Continuing to dominate class discussions despite receiving feedback from instructors and other students may result in warning or probation. - Respect fellow classmates and the instructor. - Respect personal boundaries of other students and instructors, including physically or emotionally.
 Such boundaries must be maintained at all times. - Practice appropriate hygiene. - Complete all assignments and exams honestly, punctually, and to the best of your ability.
 Please note that instances of plagiarism or other forms of academic dishonesty result in immediate probation and/or disqualification from the program (see specific Plagiarism policy).
 Unless the exam is designated as a group exam, each student must take their exams and complete their assignments on their own.
 If in doubt, please contact the instructor. - Refrain from giving or receiving inappropriate assistance during and outside of classes.
-If in doubt, please contact the instructor. - Treat fellow students, faculty, staff, and administrators fairly, impartially, and with professional courtesy in all forms of communication. - Be constructive, direct, and fair in your consideration of administrators, faculty, staff, and fellow students. - Refrain from discrimination and harassment, and work to increase your awareness of discriminatory behaviors and prejudicial ideas that may be consciously or unconsciously present in your interactions with others (see note about Microagressions). - Follow the outlined procedures to addressing instances of concern. - When dealing with conflictual issues, use "I statements" in order to avoid blaming.
-Stick to describing the situation and refrain from commenting on the character or competence of the person involved. - Be professional and courteous in virtual and social media communications, whether sponsored or non-sponsored by Pacifica in all communications to and about Pacifica community (faculty, staff, other students). - Document all your concerns and seek to address them by following procedures outlined in this Handbook as soon as possible.
+If in doubt, please contact the instructor. - Treat fellow students, faculty, staff, and administrators fairly, impartially, and with professional courtesy in all forms of communication. - Be constructive, direct, and fair in your consideration of administrators, faculty, staff, and fellow students. - Refrain from discrimination and harassment, and work to increase your awareness of discriminatory behaviors and prejudicial ideas that may be consciously or unconsciously present in your interactions with others (see note about Microagressions). - Follow the outlined procedures to addressing instances of concern.